The one that is self-aware of the episode runtime.

 - Getting Hot in Here: At the start of the episode, Martha is wearing a black cardigan which she immediately takes off upon arriving in the Pentallian's stiflingly hot vent chamber.

 - Glowing Eyes of Doom: The signature defining characteristic and weapon of those possessed by the sun.
 Used with terrifying effectiveness when the Doctor reveals his glowing eyes just before he forces them shut as the sun begins to possess him.

-- Homage: A sentient celestial body has its substance stolen for use as fuel.
-In revenge, it possesses the thieves, giving them Glowing Eyes Of Doom, and makes them kill others.
+- Internal Homage: A sentient celestial body has its substance stolen for use as fuel.
+In revenge, it possesses the thieves, giving them Glowing Eyes of Doom, and makes them kill others.
 It also starts drawing the ship towards it.
 The only way to avoid a collision is to jettison all the stolen material.

-- In The Style Of: The entire episode is in real time, complete with a handy timer describing how much time is left until the ship crashes into the sun, just like a certain suspense show that moves forward in real time and has an ever-present timer.
+- In the Style of: The entire episode is in real time, complete with a handy timer describing how much time is left until the ship crashes into the sun, just like a certain suspense show that moves forward in real time and has an ever-present timer.

 - Meaningful Name: At least part of the device used to open the locked doors is appropriately branded "Icarus".

 - Men Are the Expendable Gender: Inverted.
 Only male crew members survive the episode.

 - Mind Rape: In what becomes a trend for the Tenth Doctor, he gets possessed by an angry living star.

 - Motor Mouth: The Doctor, during his explanation of happy primes, rattles off a rather long sentence without stopping for breath at all."Any number that reduces to one when you take the sum of the square of its digits and continue iterating it until it yields 1 is a happy number, any number that doesn't, isn't.
 A happy prime is both happy and prime.
 Now type it in!"